mckraqs/miniBeamer/README.md

 # miniBeamer
-*miniBeamer* is a R package created due to solve an university project which is related to creating beamer presentations template in *MiNI WUT* Faculty specified colours and themes (not only - further info soon!).
+*miniBeamer* is a R package created due to solve an university project which is related to creating beamer presentations template in *MiNI WUT* Faculty specified colours and themes.
+Other functionality is creating business/faculty cards perfect for sharing with other people.

-Final product is intended to convert both *.Rmd* and *.Rnw* files into *.pdf* set of slides.

 ## Installation